A Natural Introduction to Fine-Tuning: Resolutions to fine-tuning

 \subsection{We are here, full stop}

-\emph{The Anthropic Principle} can be briefly put as follows: it is what it is because else we wouldn't be there to observe it.
-It is purely teleological.
-It often comes in three types \cite{weinberg1989cosmological}: \begin{enumerate} \item \textbf{Very Weak}: we are here as one experimental datum itself.
-We `know in our bones' that the lifetime of the proton is larger than $10^{16}$~years, otherwise we would not survive the ionising particles produced by its decay; \item \textbf{Weak}: the constants are what they are, because it permits life; \item \textbf{Strong}: the laws of Nature are such that intelligent live can arise capable of observing those laws, they are completed by this requirement.
-Science is meaningless without observers. \end{enumerate} Note that the weak and strong version differ in an important property: the strong version states that the laws are the result of the emergence of live, this is a necessary requirement, whilst the weak version simply states it allows life.
-The very weak version is not that interesting, because it does not explain anything and doesn't give any relevant information.
-The strong anthropic principle seems unreasonable: science is obviously impossible without scientists, but the Universe is not necessarily impossible without scientists \cite{weinberg1989cosmological}.
-The weak principle is by far the most interesting because it, for instance, allows us to make quantitative arguments.\\ It could explain what eras and parts of the Universe we inhabit by calculating which eras and parts we could inhabit.
-An interesting example is
+\emph{The Anthropic Principle} reminds us to take the effect of observation selection into account and often comes in three types \cite{weinberg1989cosmological, Carter74}: \begin{enumerate} \item \textbf{Very Weak}: we are here as one experimental datum itself.
+For example, we `know in our bones' that the lifetime of the proton is larger than $10^{16}$~years, otherwise we would not survive the ionising particles produced by its decay; \item \textbf{Weak}: the constants are what they are, because it permits life; \item \textbf{Strong}: the laws of Nature are such that intelligent live can arise capable of observing those laws; they are completed by this requirement.
+Science is meaningless without observers. \end{enumerate} Note that the weak and strong version differ in an important property: the strong version states that the laws are the result of the emergence of life, this is a necessary requirement, whilst the weak version simply states it allows for life.
+The very weak version is not that interesting, because it does not explain anything and does not give any relevant information.
+The strong anthropic principle seems unreasonable: science is obviously impossible without scientists, but the Universe is not necessarily impossible without scientists \cite{weinberg1989cosmological}.\\ The weak principle is by far the most interesting one, because it allows us to construct quantitative arguments.
+It could explain what eras and parts of the Universe we inhabit by calculating which eras and parts we could inhabit.
+An interesting example by dimensional analysis is the combination